nanobox-io/nanobox-engine-clojure/test/apps/simple-clojure/resources/docs/docs.md

 ### Managing Your Middleware

-Request middleware functions are located under the `simple-clojure.middleware` namespace.
+Request middleware functions are located under the `simple_clojure.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.
 The middleware is assembled in the `wrap-base` function.

-Middleware used for development is placed in the `simple-clojure.dev-middleware` namespace found in the `env/dev/clj/` source path.
+Middleware used for development is placed in the `simple_clojure.dev-middleware` namespace found in the `env/dev/clj/` source path.

 ### Here are some links to get started